adamsk34/Tom-Chatbot/README.md

 # Tom-Chatbot
 Simple chatbot

 This is a personal project.
+Run "AI_Tom.java" to have a chat.

 Tom is the name of this chatbot, he is still in development.
 Tom stands for T.erminal O.perations um... no no no. Tom stands for T.errifying O.mni...something.